 We confirm that the information in this Statement of Common Ground reflects the joint working to address identified strategic matters that has been undertaken between South Staffordshire District Council and Tamworth Borough Council.
 The authorities will continue to work together to address cross-boundary issues on an ongoing basis.

+cross-boundary issues on an ongoing basis.

+South Staffordshire District Council

 Name:

 Position:

 Signature:

 Date:

 Tamworth Borough Council

 Name:

 Position:

 Signature:

 Date:

 Statement of Common Ground between Telford and Wrekin Council and South Staffordshire District Council